vt6/vt6/spec/foundation.md

 *Rationale:* An input proxy near the start of the pipeline, or an output proxy near the end of the pipeline, changes how the terminal appears to the other processes in the pipeline.
 Proxies may be used as a shim or polyfill (to provide capabilities that the terminal lacks), to remap input events, to simulate missing module support in a terminal (by manipulating `want`/`have` messages), to simulate different property values, etc.
+Because of how messages are routed (see sections 3.2 and 3.3), when a proxy is located within a job launched by the shell, it can only affect how the terminal appears to processes within that job's pipeline.

 ## 2. Protocol concepts